"Only bad witches are ugly." - Glenda

 |The turf is ours by right...|

-This spectacle might keep our interest more adroitly if the lead actress was stunningly beautiful, like Jocelin Donahue in HOUSE OF THE DEVIL, or Mia Farrow in ROSEMARY'S BABY, or Cristina Raines in THE SENTINEL, but the leading actress in Zombie's film is of course his wife, Sherri Moon Zombie.
-And she's gettin' too old for this shit, as Glinda might say.
+This spectacle might keep our interest more adroitly if the lead actress was stunningly beautiful, like Jocelin Donahue in HOUSE OF THE DEVIL, or Mia Farrow in ROSEMARY'S BABY, or Cristina Raines in THE SENTINEL, or even just interesting, vivacious, charismatic, but the leading actress in Zombie's film is of course his wife, Sherri Moon Zombie.
+And she was all those things a few years ago, in HOUSE OF 1000 CORPSES and DEVIL'S REJECTS.
+Now gettin' too old for this shit.
+As Glinda might say, a hard-lived life leaves no loveliness.

 Decked out like a Williamsburg hipster, Moon's character, Heidi Hawthorne is an enigma only to herself.
-Way too old to either believe in the supernatural or stop dressing like an extra in ALMOST FAMOUS, she considers herself a badass, clearly, and has a good job as a Salem radio station DJ.
+Way too old to either believe in the supernatural or stop dressing like an extra in ALMOST FAMOUS.
+She considers herself a badass, clearly, and has a good job as a Salem radio station DJ.
 She still snickers like a dirt bag middle-schooler at any hint of genuine insanity, balls, magic and/or evil--such as when the metalhead from the band Lords of Salem is a guest on her show.
-In her mind, the Neo-pagan trappings of the Lord of Salem guy are the worst kind of college experimentation.
 She's the type of girl who has Celtic symbol tattoos but openly sneers at anyone who tries to point out what the markings mean.
-She is just the sort of person any self-respecting punk rock contingent recognizes as a slumming poseur and ostracizes a priori.
+She is just the sort of person any self-respecting punk rock contingent recognizes as a slumming poseur and ostracizes a priori just as she des the truth behind all the witchy symbols she surrounds herself with.
 She's got nothing going on but thinks she's all that, and that's the biggest red flag of all.

-I know what it feels like to make out with lipless women before, too.
+I know what it feels like to make out with thin-lipped women.
 It's like kissing a skull.
+Scary!
 Is that why he puts her in skull makeup paint?
-He's trying to convince her to use some collagen up in there?
+I hope he's trying to convince her to use some collagen.
+None of these 18 paragraphs would exist had she done so.
 You think I'm a fucking lippist now, but if not me, whom?
-Who but a classic horror fan may hold her to the same barroom benzedrine social standard the rest of stardom is bound unto?
-I'm no fan of collagen but just 'cuz some girls overdo it out of insecurity doesn't mean it should be shunned by those who need it, even if only to get back to their former lip level.
-Her later skull make-up helps her look like some death metal kid who got caught in the rain on his way home from the Stockholm punk club.
+And who else are collagen lip-augmentation shots for if not for her?
+Who but a classic horror fan may say so, may hold her to the same barroom benzedrine social standard the rest of stardom is bound unto?
+I'm no fan of collagen but just 'cuz some girls overdo it to ducky extremes doesn't mean a small dose should be shunned by those who need it.
+Her later skull make-up helps her look like some scraggly skate punk who got caught in the rain on his way home from a Stockholm death metal show (below) muttering "fråga inte!" to his parents as he drips up to his bedroom." as he passes his parents on his way upstairs.
 But I doubt that's the look she wanted.
-I thought it was a picture of some snotty skate punk boy on the subway ad.
+It's just the look she had, so she ran with it - again not an un-admirable motive, that old Buddhist saying: when you're falling, dive.

 Pastiche Without Purpose